 Since~$\hbz^{\xi_\d}$ converges to~$\hbz$ in prob. in~$\MM$, by continuity of~$Q_\sh$ w.r.t. the model, we have

 The claim follows because Wiener chaoses are closed under convergence in probability.
 Finally, we have

 see, for example,~\cite[p.$9$, pt.~(iii)]{nualart}. \end{proof}

-Using the previous proposition, we can instantly rewrite the expression in~\eqref{eq:expr_a0_prod} in terms of Carleman-Fredholm determinants, a well-known generalisation of determinants to Hilbert-Schmidt operators.
+Using the previous proposition, we can instantly rewrite the expression in~\eqref{eq:expr_a0_prod} in terms of Carleman--Fredholm determinants, a well-known generalisation of determinants to Hilbert--Schmidt operators.
 The following corollary is a direct consequence of~\cite[Thm.~$9.2$]{simon_trace_ideals}.

 \begin{corollary} The formula~$a_0 = e^{-\frac{1}{2} \E\sbr[0]{\hat{Q}_\sh}} \operatorname{det}_2(\operatorname{Id}_\CH + C)^{-\nicefrac{1}{2}}$ holds. \end{corollary}

 It remains to obtain a more explicit representation of the Wiener chaos decomposition in~\eqref{eq:decomp_Qh}.
 In other words, we want to see what the operator~$C$ actually is and what~$\E\sbr[0]{\hat{Q}_\sh}$ calculates to.
 We start with the former problem and denote the projection of a RV onto the $k$-th Wiener-It\^{o} chaos~$\CH_k$ by~$\pi_k$.